-However, having had some time to think about it, I’ve realised what it was that felt off about the ending: I think it would’ve been a little more effective if Nate and Elena had had a son rather than a daughter — or, at least, if Cassie’s part had been that of a son (no reason Cassie herself couldn’t have been a toddler, or a steadily growing resident of Elena’s womb).
+However, having had some time to think about it, I’ve realised what it was that felt off about the ending: honestly — and I hope you’ll bear with me even though I’m well aware of how this is going to sound (especially given today’s climate) — I think it would’ve been a little more effective if Nate and Elena had had a son rather than a daughter.
+Or, at least, if Cassie’s part had been that of a son — no reason Cassie herself couldn’t have been a toddler, or a steadily growing resident of Elena’s womb.

 Imagine if the camera had panned around to reveal young Nate — or someone who looked a lot like him — sitting on that bed.
 Given the context of the rest of the game, it would’ve created a nice moment of wondering whether we were seeing another flashback before the truth of the situation was slowly revealed — would’ve, I think, given the thing a nicer feeling of having come full circle.
-Not that that’s something the ending is without, of course, because — son or daughter — it works.
+Not that that’s something the ending is without, of course, because — son or daughter, Cassie or Francis (?) — it works.